-- Your neighbours are getting new roofing – this is because homes building around the same time that experience the same whether will need roofing replaced at the same time
+- Your neighbours are getting new roofing – this is because homes building around the same time that experiences the same whether will need roofing replaced at the same time

-- Moss and lichen that has not been cleaned for a long time and has been left to grow
+- Moss and lichen that have not been cleaned for a long time and have been left to grow

 Can roof tiles or slates be repaired?

 If you spot signs of damage or wear on your roof tiles, it is important to act immediately to stop water from going under the tiles and consequently rotting the wood underneath.
 If an inspection of the roof concludes that a part of the tiles are missing, then the whole tile will need to be replaced.

 Any roof can be repaired if you seek a professional contractor.
 At S&J Roofing, our experience and expertise mean that we can repair all types of roofs and fix any leakages.